braidn/Knowledge-Repo/RailsModels.md

   * ex: `someModel.serializable_hash`
 * `Delegate` has been a great way to delegate methods to another class.
   * In Rails 5.1, the `delegate_missing_to @klass` was added to delegate everything to the other class.
+* ActiveModel gives us a handy way to alias_method AR attributes: `alias_attribute :new, :old`

 ### Scopes